agilecontent/itaas-nodejs-tools/DOCUMENTATION.md

 ### `cassandra.getConsistencies`

-An enum of Cassandra consistency levels, the same enum found at `require('cassandra-driver').types.consistencies`.
+A function that returns the enum of Cassandra consistency levels, the same enum found at `require('cassandra-driver').types.consistencies`.
 See [consistency levels](http://docs.datastax.com/en/developer/nodejs-driver/3.2/api/module.types/#member.consistencies).
 You can use the values of this enum to customize the query execution of [cassandra.cql](#cassandracql).

 Selecting an appropriate consistency level query allows the application to choose between faster query execution or higher data integrity and consistency, depending on the Cassandra cluster size and the replication factor of the keyspaces.
 This [online tool](https://www.ecyrd.com/cassandracalculator/) helps on figuring out what's the best consistency level for different configurations.